WELCOME! I'm so glad you're here!

 The clientele wanting, needing, and benefiting from doula support is not exclusive to this list.
 Anyone can hire a doula!

-An LEC, or Lactation Education Counselor, strives to work within her scope to provide non-judgmental guidance for clients with various feeding goals (e.g. increasing supply, resolving basic lactation and bottle challenges, understanding the benefits of breastmilk vs non-human milk (formula), or weaning).
+(ME): CLC, or Certified Lactation Counselor, Scope: works within her scope to provide non-judgmental guidance for clients with various feeding goals (e.g. increasing supply, resolving basic lactation and bottle challenges, understanding the benefits of breastmilk vs non-human milk (formula), basic product recommendations, and weaning).
+We observe & correct latches, troubleshoot basic breast/chestfeeding pain, educate how to heal nipples, provide weighted feeds, and refer out to a local list of experts: IBCLC's, Chiropractors, OT's, Speech Pathologists, and Pediatric Dentists.

 Who can take your classes?

-My Newborn Basics and Lactation â€‹Foundation classes are centered around the needs or new or expectant parents.
-However, anyone wanting to attend can register!
+My Newborn Basics and Lactation Foundation classes are centered around the needs or new or expectant parents.
+I also offer my Lactation Foundation class to Birthworkers who are looking for lactation education towards certification as a Doula/NCS, or just hoping to further their knowledge in lactation.
 I welcome anyone looking to learn about newborns and lactation basics, including parents, doulas, NCS, lactation professionals, people wanting to become parents, surrogates, birth workers, and more!

 Breastfed/Chestfed babies under 3 months old are welcome to come to class with their breastmilk feeding parent.